Gestalt psychology: Invariance

+Invariance: simple shapes are recognized as the same object regardless of changes in rotation, scale, or translation.

 Invariance is the property of perception whereby simple geometrical objects are recognized independent of rotation, translation, and scale, as well as several other variations such as elastic deformations, different lighting, and different component features.
 For example, the objects in A in the figure are all immediately recognized as the same basic shape, which is immediately distinguishable from the forms in B. They are even recognized despite perspective and elastic deformations as in C, and when depicted using different graphic elements as in D. Computational theories of vision, such as those by David Marr, have provided alternate explanations of how perceived objects are classified.

 Perceptual organisation forms

 Perceptual grouping – the law of Prägnanz

 Perceptual grouping (sometimes called perceptual segregation) is a form of perceptual organization.
 Perceptual grouping is the process that determines how organisms perceive some parts of their perceptual fields as being more related than others, using such information for object detection.

 The Gestaltists were the first psychologists to systematically study perceptual grouping.
 According to Gestalt psychologists, the fundamental principle of perceptual grouping is the law of Prägnanz, also known as the law of good Gestalt.
 Prägnanz is a German word that directly translates to and implies salience, conciseness, and orderliness.
 The law of Prägnanz says that people tend to experience things as regular, orderly, symmetrical, and simple.
 In other words, human perception is biased towards simplicity.

 Gestalt psychologists attempted to discover refinements of the law of Prägnanz, which involved writing down laws that predict the interpretation of sensation.
 Wertheimer defined a few principles that explain the ways humans perceive objects based on similarity, proximity, and continuity.